 |Total liabilities and equity||631,000|

-The numbers used in the calculation of the retained earnings total assets ratio are highlighted in the balance sheet shown above.
-In the above example the retained earnings are 156,000 and the total assets are 631,000.
+As an illustration we have highlighted the numbers in the calculation of the retained earnings total assets ratio (RE/TA) in the balance sheet shown above.
+As can be seen In the example the retained earnings are 156,000 and the total assets are 631,000.

-Using the formula the retained earnings to assets ratio is calculated as follows.
+Accordingly using the formula, the retained earnings to assets ratio calculation is as follows.

 Retained earnings total assets ratio = Retained earnings / Assets Retained earnings total assets ratio = 156,000 / 631,000 = 24.7%